 Another option to taste beer is the Heineken experience.
 You’ve likely had a Heineken elsewhere but I promise it tastes even better when you have it here.
 This is no longer the site Heineken is made but it is a historical site and worth the visit.

 As you can see these are just a few of the best things to do in Amsterdam.
-From walking the city, exploring museums to tasting the best of different microbreweries.
+From walking the city, exploring museums, eating in Amsterdam to tasting the best of microbreweries.
 If you’ve had a great experience doing something other than those listed above, please let us know!
 Amsterdam is a beautiful city with a plethora of culture and history waiting to be discovered.

 Till Next Time Guys!